 SPN 1120.
 Elementary Spanish I. This course covers the essentials of Spanish, with emphasis on oral expression.
 Open to students who enter college without any high school Spanish.
 This course has been designated as an international/diversity course.
-Prerequisite: Eligibility to take ENC 1101 or consent of department.
+Prerequisite: Passing scores on the Reading and Writing Section of ACT or Passing scores on the Reading and Writing Section of PERT, or a Grade of C or higher in ENC 1101, or consent of the Department.
 4 semester hours credit.
 [A]